 No Substantial Change from Previous Analysis: The proposed Project consist of the annexation of 144.8 acres into the City of Chino boundaries.
-As previously summarized in Table 3-1, the land use designations and zoning classifications proposed for the Annexation Area would be substantially similar to the existing San Bernardino County Countywide Plan land use designations and zoning district classifications that apply to the Area, and would allow up to 114 new residential dwelling units to be built within the Annexation Area in the future.
+As previously summarized in Table 3-1, the land use designations and zoning classifications that would apply within the Annexation Area with approval of the Project would be substantially similar to the existing San Bernardino County General Plan land use designations and zoning classifications that apply to the Area, and would allow up to 114 new residential dwelling units to be built within the Annexation Area in the future.
 As such, the proposed Project would not result in an increase in total development intensity within the Annexation Area as compared to what is allowed to be developed under existing land use regulations that apply to the Area.
 Accordingly, the Project has no potential to induce substantial population growth within the Annexation Area, either directly or indirectly, and no impact would occur.
 Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.